awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 #### [ Instance metadata ]

 **To view scheduled events for your instances using instance metadata**
-You can retrieve information about active maintenance events for your instances from the [instance metadata](ec2-instance-metadata.md) using Instance Metadata Service Version 2 or Instance Metadata Service Version 1\.
+You can retrieve information about active maintenance events for your instances from the [instance metadata](ec2-instance-metadata.md) by using Instance Metadata Service Version 2 or Instance Metadata Service Version 1\.

 IMDSv2